 Whether you purchase a health insurance policy for yourself or for your entire family, choosing the right sum insured is vital.
 It is the amount against which your medical bills are paid.
 Go for a number keeping your family’s present and future health levels in mind.
 And yes, make sure you can afford the premium amount.

 When it comes to your family, choose a hospital which is near and suits the sensibilities of all family members-child and adult.
 Thus, it makes sense to examine the health insurance company’s cashless network list.
 You get to pick hospitals and avail cashless treatments there.

 - Check for claim-settlement ratios:

-When your family’s health comes into question, you need a health insurance policy to come to your aid.
+When your family’s health comes into question, you need a As standard health insurance policy to come to your aid.
 An insurance company’s claim settlement ratio will give you the answer.
 Expressed in percentage, the higher it is, higher are your chances of claim acceptance.

 What’s covered under family-floater insurance policy?